-Significant natural resource discoveries, in particular the discovery of offshore natural gas resources in the northern Rovuma Basin in 2011, have spurred German companies’ interest in Mozambique.
-Since then, there has been a new dynamism to bilateral economic relations.
+Significant natural resource discoveries, in particular the discovery of offshore natural gas resources in the northern Rovuma Basin in 2011, initially spurred German companies’ interest in Mozambique.
+However, the initial dynamism this lent to bilateral relations was dampened by the serious economic and financial crisis starting in 2015 and the uncovering of the scandal credits (in April 2016).
+In principal, German business remains interested in Mozambique.

 Mozambique Business Days are held regularly in Germany and there are frequent visits to the country by German entrepreneurs to gather information on raw materials and the construction industry as well as the energy and transport infrastructure sectors.

-In April 2014, Southern African German Chamber of Commerce and Industry opened a representative office in Maputo.
-The decision to set up this office, which is supported by Federal Government funding, was taken the previous year during the visits to Mozambique by then Federal Foreign Minister Westerwelle and the State Secretaries at the Federal Foreign Office and the Federal Ministry of Economics and Technology.
 After a break beginning in 2007, Germany has since 2012 again regularly participated in the Feira International de Maputo (FACIM) multi-sector trade fair in Maputo with an official pavilion.
-In 2015, 13 German companies were represented at the fair.
+In 2018, 10 German companies were represented at the fair.

-In 2014, bilateral trade between Germany and Mozambique was worth EUR 213.1 million (compared with EUR 242.4 million in 2013 and EUR 188 million in 2012), putting Mozambique in 128th place among Germany’s trading partners.
+In 2018, bilateral trade between Germany and Mozambique was worth 233.7 million euros (compared with 298.2 million euros in 2017 and 191.9 million euros in 2016).
 Aluminium from the MOZAL aluminium smelting plant accounts for a large portion of Mozambican exports to Germany.
-Since 2013, German exports to Mozambique have increased markedly, standing at EUR 92.4 million in 2014.
+From 2013 onwards, German exports to Mozambique increased markedly, but there was a sharp fall during the years of the economic and financial crisis.
+In 2018, there was a significant rise in German exports to Mozambique, standing at 105 million euros.
 Some exports by German companies to Mozambique are transacted via South Africa and therefore do not appear in bilateral trade statistics.

-Mozambique is Germany’s fourth most important trading partner in the Southern African Development Community (SADC), after South Africa, Angola and Namibia.
+Mozambique is Germany’s third most important trading partner in the Southern African Development Community (SADC), after South Africa and Angola.

 In recent years, major foreign direct investments have been made in the country by China, South Africa and Portugal.